-Emclaire Financial is not the only stock insiders are buying.
-So take a peek at this free list of growing companies with insider buying.
+But note: Emclaire Financial may not be the best stock to buy.
+So take a peek at this free list of interesting companies with strong recent earnings growth (and a P/E ratio below 20).